cognusion/AllHandsOnDeck/README.md

 All reads all of the .json files in the --configs folder (defaults to "configs/" for convenience).
 Host and Workflow config stanzas may be smattered about, and will all get merged together when All reads them.

+Additionally, if you use Amazon Web Services EC2, you can use the live inventory via their API: Just need your keys.

 Some utilities like giving configs fancy names like "recipes" or "playbooks" so they seem like more than they are.
 I don't.
 These configs are still fancy, though.

 Host
 ----

 Configs can specify hosts which can have:
-* Address - IP address of the host (optional, if Name is a valid DNS hostname)
+* Address - IP address of the host (optional, if Name is a valid DNS hostname) (AWS: Private IP Address)
-* Arch - Architecture of the host (e.g. 'x86_64') (optional)
+* Arch - Architecture of the host (e.g. 'x86_64') (optional) (AWS: Architecture)
-* Loc - Location of the system (e.g. 'Denver', or 'Rack 12', or whatever) (optional)
+* Loc - Location of the system (e.g. 'Denver', or 'Rack 12', or whatever) (optional) (AWS: Availability Zone)
 * Wave - If you want to run commands in waves, you can specify an affinity number >0.
-May be filtered using --wave CLI param, and/or standard filters (optional)
+May be filtered using --wave CLI param, and/or standard filters (optional) (AWS: Value of EC2 tag "wave")
 * Name - Name of the host.
-If it's a valid DNS hostname, Address may be omitted
+If it's a valid DNS hostname, Address may be omitted (AWS: Value of EC2 tag "Name")
-* Offline - True if the host is offline and should be skipped, else omitted or false
+* Offline - True if the host is offline and should be skipped, else omitted or false (AWS: True if the state is not "running")
 * Port - Which port SSH is running on.
 Defaults to 22.
+(AWS: Value of EC2 tag "sshport")
 * Tags - Array of strings which can be used with filters.
+(AWS: See note about AWS Tags below)
 * User - A specific user to use when SSHing to this host.
 Overrides --user param.
+(AWS: Value of EC2 tag "sshuser")

 ```json
 {